AppSaloon/socket.io-tester/README.md

-socket.io.js had to be modified to run inside app
+socket.io.js had to be modified to run inside app (not since electron version)